 “I no longer worry about whether or not I’ll be here to watch my kids and grandkids grow, and be part of all of the special moments in their lives.
 I feel 20 years younger and have a new take on life.
 Saint Agnes gave that to me and I will forever be grateful for that.” – Keith

 Bariatric surgery is often covered by insurance provided you meet certain eligibility criteria.
-Insurance companies are frequently changing their coverage criteria and have multiple medical plans, so please call you insurer’s member services number and confirm current requirements and eligibility for bariatric surgery coverage relevant to your case.
+Insurance companies are frequently changing their coverage criteria and have multiple medical plans, so please call you insurance company’s member services number and confirm current requirements and eligibility for bariatric surgery coverage.

-It’s important that you fully understand what “is” and “is not” covered by your insurance provider.
+Our specialized skilled staff will obtain the approval from the insurance company.
 Do not attempt to get authorization for surgery yourself or ask you Primary Care Physician to do that.
-This must be done by our office staff in order to meet all coverage criteria.
 Here are some helpful hints to assist with the authorization process:

-The insurance company will typically ask for the following information and documentation (Be prepared to assist us with providing these upon request):
+The insurance company might ask for the following information and documentation (Be prepared to assist us with providing these upon request):

 If we have submitted an authorization for surgery requests and it was denied, we have the right to appeal the decision on your behalf.
 Being denied coverage for surgery happens to some patients and this initial set back does not mean that you’ve reached the end of the road.
 Some insurance providers may initially deny bariatric surgery claims automatically the first time they’re submitted, and can be more receptive to follow-up appeal letters and peer-to-peer reviews with medical directors.